rizonkumar/rizonkumar/README.md

-- 🔭 I’m currently working on Ugam Solution
+- 🔭 I’m currently working at Ugam Solution.
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning React, Core Java..
 - 👯 I’m looking to collaborate on Tech Communities
 - 💬 Ask me about JavaScript or any Tech related things.
 - 📫 How to reach me: [Twitter - RizonKumar](https://twitter.com/RizonKumar) ,